tontinton/blog/content/posts/scheduling_internals.md

 The reasons we want this are:

-* To be good neighbours to other applications are running on the same machine, and not take CPU cycles they might want to utilize.
+* To be good neighbours to other applications running on the same machine, and not take CPU cycles they might want to utilize.
 * The more the CPU runs, the more energy it takes:
   * Worse battery life.
   * More expensive.